 Figure 2.1: The block diagram of the matrix multiplier

-In IC project 2, “SRAM_coe” and “SRAM_input”, two SRAMs keep theacts as a storage for coefficient matrix while “load_input” can be consider and input matrix respectively.
-Module will generate the address for “SRAM_input” and thenilkeepa row of input matrix by four 16-bit registers.
-Module “load_coeff” will generate address for “SRAM_coe” and send the data directly to the module “multiply”.
+In IC project 2, “SRAM_coe” and “SRAM_input”, two SRAMs keep the coefficient matrix and input matrix respectively.
+Module “load_input” will generate the address for “SRAM_input” and then temporarily keep for a row of input matrix by four 16-bit registers.
+Module “load_coeff” will generate an address for “SRAM_coe” and send the data directly to the module “multiply”.

 2.2 Fixed ASMD charts